Body Language Hacks: 10 Simple Tricks to Instantly Appear More Confident

 Megan

 Alright, you walking balls of anxiety, listen up.
-It's time to fool the world into thinking you've got your life together.
-Welcome to Body Language 101, where we'll teach you to strut like a peacock, even if you feel more like a pigeon who's had one too many breadcrumbs.
+It’s time to fool the world into thinking you’ve got your life together.
+Welcome to Body Language 101—your crash course in strutting like a peacock, even if you feel more like a pigeon that’s had one too many breadcrumbs.

 1. The Power Pose

-Channel your inner superhero.
-Stand with your feet shoulder-width apart, hands on hips, chest out.
+Channel your inner superhero: feet shoulder-width apart, hands on hips, chest out.
 Hold for two minutes before any big event.
-You'll feel like Superman and look like... well, a slightly less awkward version of yourself.
+You’ll feel like Superman and look like… a slightly less awkward version of yourself.

-Pro Tip: Do this in private unless you want to be known as "that weird guy who poses in the office kitchen."
+Pro Tip: Do this in private unless you want to be remembered as “that weird guy who poses in the office kitchen.”

 2. The Handshake of Champions

 Firm, but not bone-crushing.
 Make eye contact.
 Two pumps, then release.
-Congratulations, you've just communicated "I'm confident" without saying a word.
-Just don't be the guy who holds on too long.
-Nobody likes a hand-hostage situation.
+You’ve just communicated confidence without saying a word.

 4. The Nod of Wisdom